 Do not give this medication to anyone under 18 years old without medical advice.

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
 Taking more of this medication will not make it more effective

 Treatment with famciclovir should be started as soon as possible after the first appearance of symptoms (such as tingling, burning, blisters).

-Take this medication for the entire length of time prescribed by your doctor.
-Your symptoms may get better before the infection is completely treated.
+Take this medicine for the full prescribed length of time.
+Your symptoms may improve before the infection is completely cleared.
 To prevent recurrent genital herpes, you may need to take famciclovir twice daily for up to 1 year.
 Follow your doctor's instructions.

 Lesions caused by herpes viruses should be kept as clean and dry as possible.
 Wearing loose clothing may help to prevent irritation of the lesions.

 Store at room temperature away from moisture and heat.